Canon 700D vs Olympus TG-6

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TG-6 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 700D and TG-6 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Olympus TG-6 Manual.

 So how do things add up?
 Is the Canon 700D better than the Olympus TG-6 or vice versa?
 The listing below highlights the relative strengths of the two models.